mk-fg/reliable-discord-client-irc-daemon/README.rst

 Anything unknown or unexpected
 ``````````````````````````````

-Can be seen in #debug channel with warning/error level, as well as logged to stderr.
+Can be seen in #rdircd.debug channel with warning/error level, as well as logged to stderr.

 These should not normally occur though, unless there's a bug or - more likely -
 missing handling for some new/uncommon events (either can be reported as a